 Recently Updated

-Players take turns placing numbers from 1-9 on the grid.
-Avoid making three-digit prime numbers in any direction!
-So far this activity has been accessed 318 times and 3 Transum Trophies have been awarded for completing it.
+Draw lines to dissect the rectangles to make the given fractions.
+So far this activity has been accessed 18505 times and 1256 Transum Trophies have been awarded for completing it.

 Transum.org is a proud supporter of the kidSAFE Seal Program